SarcasticGeek/trivago-task/README.md

 1. Clone the repo.
 2. copy env file `cp .env.dist .env` ,and edit your credentials of mysql database.
 3. run `docker-compose build`
-4. run `docker-compose up -d`
+4. then run `docker-compose up -d`
-5. run `docker-compose run php composer install`
+5. open sh inside docker container `docker-compose exec php sh`
+- 5.1. run `composer install`
+- 5.2. then run `sh firstSetup.sh`
-6. run `docker-compose up`
+6. then run `docker-compose up`

 Oh! you can find out the application in `http://localhost:8888`

 ## Unit Testing

 - To run the unit test case ,run `bin/phpunit`
-- if you pre-setuped the application with docker ,run `docker-compose run php bin/phpunit`

 ## OpenAPI Spec
 - you can find out the api described as YAML file using SWAGGER `https://swagger.io/`